temporalio/documentation/docs-src/strongly-typed-errors/bad-cancel-workflow-execution-attributes.md

 The Workflow Task failed due to unset CancelWorkflowExecution attributeS.

-Reset any missing attributes and run the Workflow Task again.
+Reset any missing attributes and redeploy the Workflow Task.